Associate Director of Employment and Education Partnerships.

 Gina is certified in the IPS model, completing IPS leadership training with the IPS Employment Centre in New Hampshire, USA in 2015.
 She has managed several youth IPS programs in primary care and specialised mental health settings, including a Jobs Victoria IPS program enhanced by vocational peer work.
 Gina has extensive experience conducting IPS fidelity reviews and delivering IPS training and regularly contributes to vocational research projects and conferences, both in Australia and internationally.

 In 2018, Gina was awarded an International Specialised Skills Fellowship to investigate vocational peer work and online career interventions in Canada and the USA and in 2015, was awarded the Career Development Association of Australia Career Practitioner of the Year and Long-Term Unemployment Conference, Employment Officer of the Year.

 Peer Work Project Officer – International Students

-Administration Support Officer
+IPS Administration and Fidelity Support Officer

 Joshua provides administrative and fidelity review support for Orygen’s Youth IPS Centre of Excellence team.
 Josh has completed internationally recognised training for IPS practitioners and fidelity reviewers and has supported IPS fidelity reviews in various primary care and tertiary youth mental health service settings across Australia.